carpentries/instructor-development/README.md

 ### Mentoring Groups

-This program supports instructors by matching them with a personal mentor.
+Mentoring groups support instructors by matching them with a personal mentor.
 Mentors will guide small groups (~4-5) of mentees, guiding them through specific goals including preparing to teach a workshop, maintaining lessons, building local communities, and organizing workshops.

 See [this page](https://github.com/carpentries/mentoring/blob/master/mentoring-groups/program-outline.md) for a full outline of the program.